Calvinverse/calvinverse.docs/src/documentation/getting-started.md

     [resource.documents.storage](https://github.com/Calvinverse/resource.documents.storage) resource.
   * Deploy a Kibana service by deploying an instance of the [resource.documents.dashboard](https://github.com/Calvinverse/resource.documents.dashboard) resource.
-Once the Grafana service has started you can reach it by browsing to `http://<PROXY_IP_ADDRESS>/dashboards/documents`.
+Once the Kibana service has started you can reach it by browsing to `http://<PROXY_IP_ADDRESS>/dashboards/documents`.
   * Deploy one or more Logstash instances by deploying the desired number of instances of the [resource.logs.processor](https://github.com/Calvinverse/resource.logs.processor) resource.